hood211/IceChannels_3years/00_ReadMe.txt

 > "02b_Script_SavedImages"
 Saved Rdat from select R scripts.
 These are generated and loaded at the end of R scripts.

+NOTE "05_PropNfix_2015_2016_Rdat" was too large to share on Github and is kept locally.
+It can be generated with code ("05_PropNfixers_2015_16_17.R") and data in this repo.
+The original file is available upon request.

 ----------
 > "03_Model_RDS"